janovehennig/memory-traces/README.md

 # Memory Traces

-Memory traces is an interactive audio-visual experience that transforms LUKSO blockchain assets into musical sequences and visualizations.
+Memory Traces is an interactive audio-visual experience that transforms LUKSO blockchain assets into musical sequences and visualizations.

 ![cables_202555_155555](https://github.com/user-attachments/assets/ebb491c4-0f53-46e6-ae80-1bc862a749eb)

 ## Overview

-Memory traces analyzes Universal Profile assets chronologically to create unique sonic fingerprints of on-chain identity and activity.
+"Memory Traces" analyzes Universal Profile assets chronologically to create unique sonic fingerprints of on-chain identity and activity.
 By retrieving and processing blockchain data, the system generates evolving musical compositions that represent your digital journey on the LUKSO blockchain.

 ## Features